Last update: November 22, 2025

 use github.com/zzamboni/elvish-modules/terminal-title

-Loading private settings
+Loading private settings#

-module sets up some private settings such as authentication tokens.
-This is not on github :) The $private-loaded
+The private module sets up some private settings such as authentication tokens.
+This is not on github :) The $private-loaded variable gets set to $ok if the module was loaded correctly.

 var private-loaded = ?(use private)

-O’Reilly Atlas
+O’Reilly Atlas#

 I sometimes use the O’Reilly Atlas publishing platform.
 The atlas module contains some useful functions for triggering and accessing document builds.